nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160_gs.rst

    If the three COM ports are not visible, press ``Ctrl+R`` in Windows or ``command+R`` in macOS to restart the Programmer application.

-   The drop-down text changes to the type of the selected device, with the SEGGER ID below the name.
+   The drop-down text changes to the type of the selected device, with its SEGGER ID below the name.
    The :guilabel:`Device Memory Layout` section also changes its name to the device name, and indicates that the device is connected.
    If the :guilabel:`Auto read memory` option is selected in the :guilabel:`Device` section of the side panel, the memory layout will update.
    If it is not selected and you wish to see the memory layout, click :guilabel:`Read` in the :guilabel:`Device` section of the side panel.